FIELD JOURNAL.

 Client’s GKE Cluster Ate Their Entire VPC: The Class E Rescue (Part 2)

-The “Impossible” Fix: Class E Migration In Part 1, we diagnosed the crime scene: A production GKE cluster flatlined because its /20 subnet (4,096 IPs) hit a hard ceiling at exactly 16 nodes.
-The “Official” consultant solution?
+In Part 1, we diagnosed the crime scene: a production GKE cluster flatlined because its /20 subnet (4,096 IPs) hit a hard ceiling at exactly 16 nodes.
+The “official” consultant solution?
 Rebuild the VPC with a /16.
-The “Actual” engineering solution?
-Class E Address Space.
-If you are reading…
+The actual engineering solution?
+GKE Class E IP address space.
+If you are reading this, you likely don’t…

 Nutanix Async & NearSync vs VMware SRM: The Blueprint for Modern DR